hapy8/cordinates_to_qr/README.md

 2. Click the "Generate QR Code" button.
 3. A QR code will be displayed below the form.
 4. Scan the QR code with a QR code reader app to open the location in Google Maps.
+5. Toggle between light and dark mode using the button in the top right corner of the container.

 ## Files